emetsger/pass-indexer/README.md

 # Auto-completion (suggestion) support

-Suggestion is supported on field of type complection.
+Suggestion is supported on field of type completion.
 In order to allow auto-completion on the values of a field NAME, add a mapping for NAME_suggest of type completion.
 The field NAME_suggest will be automatically populated with the contents of NAME by the indexer.
 The content of NAME will have a completion for the substring starting at each token.
 So if the content is "token1 token2 token3", there will be completions, "token1 token2 token3", "token2 token3", and "token3".

-A consquence of the auto-completion is that NAME_suggest fields will appear in the _source document returned by Elasticsearch.
+A consequence of the auto-completion is that NAME_suggest fields will appear in the _source document returned by Elasticsearch.
 See https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-source-filtering.html for options.

-You can search like below to find awardNumbers beginning with "R".
+You can search like below to find journName with a word beginning with "R".

 ```
 curl -X POST "http://localhost:9200/pass/_search?pretty" -H 'Content-Type: application/json' -d'